uoftblueprint/sistema/README.md

 Ensure you have the following prerequisites before trying to run the project locally:
 - Node.js and npm (https://nodejs.org/en/download/).
 Alternatively, check if you have this by using command ```node -v``` in your terminal console.
 It is recommended to install Node.js using [Homebrew](https://brew.sh/) via the ```brew install node``` command.
 Easy, right?
 - For **Mac**, make sure you install Watchman for file management: ```brew install watchman```
+- Install Yarn, another package manager that enables our monorepo to function: ```npm install --global yarn```
 - You will need an iOS simulator and an Android simulator.
-- Install Yarn, another package manager that enables our monorepo to function: ```npm install --global yarn```
+Details to follow!

 Setup: